 Compulsive Behavior and Hoarding

-Hoarding is closely connected to obsessive compulsive disorder, an issue that can present itself in a variety of different ways.
-The two problems share many of the same characteristics but hoarding disorder has distinct symptoms that can differ from OCD because there is less anxiety and stress involved.
+Hoarding is closely connected to obsessive-compulsive disorder, an issue that can present itself in a variety of different ways.
+The two problems share many of the same characteristics but hoarding disorder has distinct symptoms that can differ from OCD because there are less anxiety and stress involved.

 Hoarding disorder, however, can lead to much more family friction and it can be more harmful to the person.
 They could be living in unhealthy conditions because they have allowed their clutter to accumulate and experience distress when attempting to declutter.